 - Fast or abnormal heartbeat

-Some people taking Triumeq have had liver problems.
-People with a history of(HBV) or (HCV) may have an increased risk of developing new or worsening liver problems while taking Triumeq.
-Liver problems have also occurred in people taking Triumeq who have no history of liver disease.
+Some people taking Triumeq or Triumeq PD may develop liver problems.
+People with a history of(HBV) or (HCV) may have an increased risk of developing new or worsening liver problems while taking Triumeq or Triumeq PD.
+Liver problems have also occurred in people taking Triumeq or Triumeq PD who have no history of liver disease.
 Liver function tests may be done before and during treatment with Triumeq.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems: